MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - **Trace**: Very detailed logging that has a performance impact and should be enabled only if requested by Microsoft Support.
 If you are instructed to set this level of logging, remember to set a different value when the relevant logs have been collected.

-This advanced client setting does not change the information that's sent to Azure Information Protection for [central reporting](../reports-aip.md).
+This advanced client setting does not change the information that's sent to Azure Information Protection for [central reporting](../reports-aip.md), or change the information that's written to the local [event log](client-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client).

 ## Integration with Exchange message classification for a mobile device labeling solution